 Basic Medical Education

 Students also take the Medical College Admissions Test, or MCAT, before their senior year.
 Those whose MCAT score and grade point average are high enough are accepted into medical school and will spend four more years learning the science and practice of medicine in classrooms and in supervised clinical rotations.

-However, human reproduction is a complex field requiring further in-depth training.
-Physicians who want to specialize in the field must complete another three years in a specialized fellowship, treating infertile patients under the supervision of experienced practitioners.
+However, human reproduction is a complex field requiring further in-depth training as an reproductive endocrinologist.
+Physicians who want to specialize in the field must complete another three years in a specialized reproductive endocrinology fellowship, treating infertile patients under the supervision of experienced practitioners.
 At the end of three years, each fellow must take and pass a second set of board exams to become certified as a reproductive endocrinologist.

 Urologists complete the same eight years of education as reproductive endocrinologists, then spend five years in residency.
 The first year is a general surgical internship, while the following four years provide experience in the surgical and non-surgical treatment of fertility, erectile dysfunction and urinary problems.
 Urologists must also pass a set of board exams administered by the American Board of Urology.

 Related Conditions and Treatments

 Several factors can contribute to infertility.
 Healthy couples sometimes only need coaching about lifestyle factors and times of maximum fertility, which can be gotten from a family doctor or gynecologist.
 Gynecologists can also prescribe drugs to make ovulation more regular, or perform intrauterine insemination procedures.
 In more complex cases, reproductive endocrinologists are needed to perform in-vitro fertilization or administer fertility drugs.

 They can also diagnose other problems of the reproductive organs and either treat them medically, or arrange for surgical correction.
 Urologists do the same for men, when physical or medical causes reduce their fertility or sexual function.